lazarchris/CurrencyWatchLive/README.md

 - **scripts/**: Contains shell scripts for installing dependencies and starting the broker.

-- **start-app.sh**: Shell script to start the CurrencyWatch application.
+- **start-app.sh**: Shell script to start the CurrencyWatchLive application.

 - **terraform/**: Terraform configuration files for deploying infrastructure on the cloud.
   - **bastion.tf**: Configuration for setting up a bastion host.